 Crimdon Dene Holiday Park

-– Noisy at times
+– Some complaints of noise at busy times

 We recently visited the Durham coast and spent a few nights at Crimdon Dene Holiday Park.
 The park is one of many within the UK operated by Parkdean Resorts.
 Parkdean are primarily for static caravans which can be purchased or rented.
 They do however also accept touring units which is why we decided to write this review.

 Crimdon Dene Holiday Park – The Positives